We Love You: Recording

 The Stones recorded "We Love You" during the sessions for Their Satanic Majesties Request at Olympic Studios during June and July 1967.
 In contrast to the single's flip side "Dandelion", which largely features baroque instrumentation and influences, "We Love You" is largely inspired by the burgeoning psychedelic genre, and by music of the Arab world.
 According to bassist Bill Wyman, the final arrangement was created in the studio.
 The opening piano riff was played by session musician Nicky Hopkins, who had been workshopping it prior to using it on the song.

 In the first session, on 13 June 1967, all members but Charlie Watts attended.
 This session was primarily devoted to fleshing out the arrangement for the song.
 The Stones also worked further on "Dandelion", at this session, which had begun recording the previous day.
 Later that week, Brian Jones departed to Monterey, California to attend the city's International Pop Festival.
 Following his return, Jones suffered a nervous breakdown, and was hospitalized, missing further sessions for the song on 21 June and 2 July.
 However, the other band members, including now Watts, attended these sessions, and continued work on the song.

 At the final session, Brian Jones returned after being discharged from hospital.
 Notable in the final mix of the song is Jones' performance on Mellotron, which has been acclaimed for its complexity and Jones' proficiency with the instrument.
 Studio engineer George Chkiantz said that even though there was a delay between hitting the note and the sound coming out of the Mellotron, Jones managed to overcome this challenge and get "a tight rhythmic punch" out of the instrument for the track.

 For the final session, held on 19 July 1967, John Lennon, Paul McCartney and the poet Allen Ginsberg were invited to visit, following a meeting at McCartney's house a few days earlier.
 Lennon and McCartney ended up overdubbing backing vocals on the song.
 It has been suggested that the pair also contributed vocals to "Dandelion" at this session, as it was confirmed by Keith Richards in October 2023.
+It has been suggested that Lennon and McCartney had not been credited as to avoid any contractual issues with EMI (their record label).